 The Center For Disease Control revealed that there are 140,904 cases and 2,405 deaths as a result of the Coronavirus.
 Before reading this article, read Strategy Used to Deal With Coronavirus in the Fight Against It.
-Many people are also reading a strategy you can use to fight against the Coronavirus.

 There are over 800,000 cases and 38,000 deaths around the world.
 Every virus from start to finish creates a bell shape curve.
-The virus makes the curve as the virus rapidly rises, reaches, and apex, and thus rapidly decline.
+The virus makes the curve as the virus rapidly rises, reaches, and apex, thus rapidly declining.
 Most models forecast that the United States is at the start of its bell shape curve.
 The models support this because the number of cases each day is speeding up.

 How the bell shape curve defines the Coronavirus